kloimhardt/site/mysite/log.md

 # 10b
 mapv is a function that takes two arguments. --2
-The first argument is - and that is new - the first argument of mapv is itself a function. --1 The second argument is a vector of numbers. --4
+The first argument is - and that is new - the first argument of mapv is itself a function. --1 mapv takes a function of exactly one parameter, this is good, because the simple log2 fits this The second argument is a vector of numbers. --4
 Here this vector contains the numbers 1 2 4 8 --4
 What mapv does is that it calculates the log2 of those numbers